wenzel-washington/futurenaut-co/README.md

 ## 🛡 Logbook & Sidequests

 - [X] Enabled orbital shields (UFW) and anti-boarding protocol (Fail2ban) — uninvited space pirates now get airlocked in under 5 attempts.
+Date: 13/08/2025
+- [X] Added new user on the server.
+It wasn't easy, but got it done.

 ---